Eagle Lake in Acadia

 If inclined, you may walk or ride your bike completely around Eagle Lake on a 6.1 mile section of a Carriage Road which can be accessed from either parking area.
 You may also explore the lake from your own kayak or canoe.
 Kayak & Canoe Rentals as well as bike rentals are available at various locations on the island if needed.
 (Refer to the Activities or Shops links at the top of this page.)
 The free Island Explorer Shuttle Bus provides a seasonal pickup and drop-off point for those wanting to leave the driving to someone else.
 This is a good option for many visitors.
 Contact the service directly with specific questions about their schedules and about what you may take with you.

-The Parking Areas
+The Parking Area

-From the parking area closest to the lake, you will notice a couple of short walking paths to the right that take you further out on a small point of land with some excellent views.
-This whole area has a variety of places to explore and get some great photographs of.
-The main connecting arteries are the Carriage Roads.
-You will see one going right by the north side of the lake, between Route 233 and the lake.
+The main connecting arteries through the woodlands and near the lakes are the Carriage Roads.
+You will see one going right by the north side of the lake, on the south side of Route 233.
 The Carriage Road on the western side extends to the North right under an arched stone bridge where there is access to the other parking area on the north side of Route 233.

 Spectacular View

-One of the most striking views of Eagle Lake is from the western observation area of Cadillac Mountain, especially near, during, and after, a sunset.
+One of the most striking views of Eagle Lake is from the western observation area of Cadillac Mountain, especially near, during, and immediately after, a sunset.
 The skylight reflects on the surface of the water creating a gorgeous glow of color in a sea of the darker evergreen trees far below.
 This also offers a great perspective to see the size of the lake compared to other surrounding land features.
 For a short period of time, between 1883 and 1890, there were a couple of steam locomotives that made the climb from Eagle Lake to the summit of Cadillac Mountain and back.
-Visit the Cadillac Mountain page for more about this interesting story.
+Visit the Cadillac Mountain page for more about this interesting story about Acadia's past.

 Photo Suggestions